libreobjet/open-guide/motivation.md

 What we learn in most design schools is all about protecting our work using patents and industrial design related rights (model and drawing deposits, etc.).
 There is also, of course, the default author's right applied to any _creation de l'esprit_ (intellectual creation), as the french call it.
 Patents and deposits have costs, are limited in time and limited by territory, unless you have almost infinite resources.

 #### Obsolescence
 > Obsolescence is the state of being which occurs when an object, service, or practice is no longer wanted even though it may still be in good working order.
-[Wikipedia]
+−[Wikipedia]

 Of which there is the now famous planned obsolescence with the sole intention of increasing sales volume and producing garbage.

 #### Copy & anti-copy